microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user_reminderview.md

 Do not supply a request body for this method.

 ### Response
-If successful, this method returns `200, OK` response code and [reminder](../resources/reminder.md) collection object in the response body.
+If successful, this method returns `200, OK` response code and a [reminder](../resources/reminder.md) collection object in the response body.

 ### Example
 Here is an example of how to call this API.